 Tuesday – Day Trip to Chefcheoun

 While in Fez we stayed at the Barceló Fès Medina.
 It was about a 5-minute drive from the medina and the rooms were both colorful and cozy.
-For our free day, my roommate and I took a day trip to Chefchaouen instead of the city tour.
+For our free day, my roommate and I took a day trip to Chefchaouen.
 If I ever visit Morocco again, I would need to go back to Fez.
 My friend bought 10 leather wallets for $100 USD.

 Wednesday – Traveling to Marrakesh